arangodb/docs/3.8/programs-arangod-log.md

 logs all queries to the file "queries.txt".

+Any occurrence of `$PID` inside a log output value will be replaced at runtime with the actual process id.
+This enables logging to process-specific files, e.g.

+`--log.output 'file:///var/log/arangod.log.$PID'`

+Please note that the dollar sign may need extra escaping when specified from inside shells such as Bash.

 The old option `--log.file` is still available in 3.0 for convenience reasons.
 In 3.0 it is a shortcut for the more general option `--log.output file://filename`.